greg-md/php-orm/README.md

 The Query Builder provides an elegant way of creating SQL statements and clauses.

-Let say you have a `Students` table and want to find students names that lives in Chisinau and were born in 1990.
+_Example:_

-To achieve that, we will use the SELECT statement.
+Let say you have a students table and want to find students names that lives in Chisinau and were born in 1990.

 ```php
 $query = new Greg\Orm\Query\SelectQuery();